Skip to content

 Introduction

-• To use the data type, string, a program must include the header file string.
+• To use the data type, string, a program must include the header file string and is in the std:: namespace.

 • The second character is in position 1, etc.